icevision/annotations/README.md

 ## Final sequences

 Encrypted archives can be downloaded from http://oscar.skoltech.ru/data/online_final/.
 Password for `test_archive.zip` is "password".
+Password for other archives is "15498_15532_e8".

 SHA-256 hash sums:

 ```
 f7c7edd5379a27b334542b7219276d79ae7670098327a3017c92d142cb386cdd  flifs.zip